Karapia3/AMAZON-STOCK-PRICE-PREDICTIONS/README.md

 # ** Conclusion
-From our time series analysis SARIMA-2 model performed the best with MAE score of 0.0506, MSE score of 0.0047 RMSE score of 0.0683 and MAPE score of 9.6815 compared to other models we used which were:
+From our time series analysis SARIMA-2 model performed the best with MAE score of 0.0506, MSE score of 0.0047 RMSE score of 0.0683 and MAPE score of 9.6815 compared to the other models we used which were:

-FB Prophet
+1. FB Prophet
-Simple RNN
+2. Simple RNN
-LSTM-original features
+3. LSTM-original features
-LSTM-Important features
+4. LSTM-Important features

 SARIMA-2 model performed well for short term predictions however long term predictions brought wide variations.

-The top 8 features which highly influenced the price predictions in the amazon stock market are: Close, High, Returns, Rolling_Std, Volume, Open, ROC, RSI.
+The top 8 features which highly influenced the price predictions in the amazon stock market are:
+Close price,
+Highest price,
+Returns,
+Rolling_Std,
+Volume,
+Open price,
+Rate Of Change,
+Relative Strength Index.

 # ** Recommendition

-Investors and financial instittion can use the model for short term prediction of stock market prices to determine the general trend of the amazon prices.
+1. Investors and financial institutions can use the model for short term prediction of Amazon stock prices to determine the general trend of the amazon prices.
 However other factor such as fundamental analysis need to be consider before making the final decision.

-Other deployment model can also be improved and used for predicting other stock markets other than amazon stocks only.
+2. Our deployment model can also be improved and used for predicting other stock markets other than Amazon stocks only.

-For better performance of the LSTM model, more data is required for analysis.
+3. For better performance of the LSTM model, more data is required for analysis.
 More data will enhance the model’s ability to recognize patterns and trends.

-Carry out sentimental analysis alongside the model to factor in the impact of news and public sentiment on stock prices changes.
+4. Carry out sentimental analysis alongside the model to factor in the impact of news and public sentiment on stock prices changes.
 This analysis will provide valuable contextual information.

-Experiment with different train-test split ratios to evaluate how the model’s performance is affected by the division of data.
+5. Experiment with different train-test split ratios to evaluate how the model’s performance is affected by the division of data.
 This will help determine the optimal balance between the training and testing data that gives better performance of the model.

-Coming up with a model that can predict other stock markets, not just Amazon.
+6. Coming up with a model that can predict other stock markets, not just Amazon.
 This will provide valuable insights from diverse stock markets  to the investors.

 ### ** Limitations
-Time series is an intensive machine learning models and hence it required more time for us to come up with optimum parameter and hyper-parameters for the model to perform much better which is a great constrain.
+1. Time series is an intensive machine learning models and hence it required more time for us to come up with optimum parameter and hyper-parameters for the model to perform much better which was a great constrain.
-Stock prices are affected other external factors such as war and disease which are hard to predict and also influence stock prices.
+2. Stock prices are influenced by various external factors, including unforeseen events like wars and diseases/pandemics, which are difficult to predict and can significantly impact market values.